SANBI-NBA/plant-protection-level/README.md

 effectively managed.

-To quantify the impact of protected area effectiveness on the species Protection Level assessment, as well as track changes in species protection over time, Protection Level categories are combined into a Species Protection Index (SPI).
+To quantify the impact of protected area effectiveness on the species protection level assessment, as well as track changes in species protection over time, protection level categories are combined into a Species Protection Index (SPI).
 The SPI is a number between 1 and 0, where 1 means that all species are Well Protected (meeting their conservation targets within the protected area network), while 0 means